What are your Do’s and Don’ts of Networking?

 Arrive early to take in the venue, talk to the organizers and the greeters before the crowd rolls in.
 If there are tables, choose one that is central and faces the podium/stage.
 Do not sit down yet!

 If there are exhibitors, make your rounds with them, exchange cards, and wish them a good event.
 Tell them your story and ask for them to keep you in mind and you will do the same for them to connect them to anyone who may be interested in their products/services.

 Linger longer instead of leaving early.
 This is challenging sometimes and remind yourself not to book anything right after an event.

 Before a networking event, have a snack to avoid going to a networking event on an empty stomach.
-It is difficult to juggle a food plate, a glass, shake hands and have a conversation if you are focused on eating.
-Yes, have an occasional beverage and yes have some or no food.
-When hosting a business event, remember do not drink any alcohol.
+It is difficult to juggle a food plate, a glass, shake hands, and have a conversation if you are focused on eating.
+Yes, have an occasional beverage, and yes have some or no food.
+When hosting a business event, remember do not to drink any alcohol.
 Your non-drinking guests will appreciate it.

 Going Through The Motions

 It is obvious when someone does not want to be there and they say “I was asked to go” or “It’s my job to attend”.
 Do bring some energy and genuine interest to network with others.
 Be present in the moment and listen to the people you are connecting with.
 Mingling and making new connections is the fun part of networking!

 You Know The 3 Keys

 Do follow-up with the person in the next day or so, thanking them for their time.
 Do not simply meet someone and never follow-up again.
 We all remember the Building Circles Golden Rule for Maintaining Customer Relationships: follow-up, follow-up, and follow-up.
 This will set you apart from the rest.
 Be genuine in your follow-ups, reference something specific to the event and their conversation with you.